 If you run into difficulties, ask a TA.
-You can alternatively look at the instructions at https://bitbucket.org/c0-lang/docs/wiki/Setting_up_your_environment (but you shouldn't need to).
+You can alternatively look at the instructions at http:// c0.typesafety.net/tutorial/Setting-up-your-environment.html (but you shouldn't need to).

 1You're probably familiar with "folders" if you've used Mac or Windows.
 "Directory" is the Linux name for folders.